I'm Honey!

 Focus on “How,” not “If”

 It’s easy to justify why we’re not experiencing everything life has to offer us, but it’s more fun and fulfilling to challenge ourselves to find ways to do whatever our hearts desire in whatever form or fashion we can do those things now.
 Instead of thinking in terms of “if” we can do this or that, I’m challenging you to place your attention firmly on the question of “how” you can do it.
+Undoubtedly, focusing on “how” instead of “if” leads to more positive outcomes and opens up new possibilities.
 For every excuse you come up with challenge yourself to be creative and find a way over it or around it.
 Coming up with these “workarounds” is a fun challenge and it’s so satisfying when we come up with our way of doing something.
+Finding creative solutions brings hope and inspiration, reminding us that obstacles can be overcome and new paths discovered.

 I’ve made that way of thinking a habit over the years and didn’t give it much thought until the day my husband asked me if I wanted to do some target practice.
 I got down on my stomach, wiggled into position, and pulled the rifle snug against my right shoulder.
 Then I closed my right eye and squinted through my left as I took a deep breath and then pulled the trigger, piercing the ring just outside the bull’s eye.
 Satisfied, I lowered the gun and glanced over at Raymond.
 I expected him to look surprised since he’d never seen me shoot, but instead his brows were furrowed.